Balancing the Benefits of Home Automation with the Need for Online Security

 Monitor Your Network Traffic with Care

-For the especially savvy, there is a range of software you can use to monitor the communications between the Internet and your connected devices.
+For the especially savvy, there is a range of software you can use to monitor the communications between the Internet and your connected devices similar to what UpCity uses.
 Watch out for signs of unusual activity, such as high bandwidth usage or constant communications, as these may be signs of a compromised device.
 However, if you aren’t a pro user, you can safely stick to following other steps to protect your home automation ecosystem.

 Explore Home Automation and Security You Can Trust

 Ultimately, good security begins and ends with the ability to be proactive about your privacy and safety online.
 Take care to avoid products from unknown or potentially disreputable manufacturers, stick to proven solutions, and follow the advice given above to develop a secure home network that won’t pose a tempting target to hackers.
 For a home automation and security solution that you can trust right out of the box, contact Smith Thompson Home Security today.
 With top-of-the-line products available at competitive rates, you can tap into the IoT worry-free.